10 Strategies for Dealing with Dementia and Anger Issues

 We share 10 ways to make everyday life easier and less stressful for seniors with dementia.

-2. Find switch and turn on light
+2. Find the switch and turn on the light

-3. Locate correct toothbrush (theirs)
+3. Locate the correct toothbrush (theirs)

 4. Locate toothpaste

-5. Take cap off toothpaste
+5. Take the cap off the toothpaste

 8. Spit out toothpaste